 Step 3: They either need to find a suitable mining pool (Nice Hash) or purchase mining hardware and software.

-Step 4: They need to install and run the mining software on their computers or ASIC miners.
+Step 4: They must install and run the mining software on their computers or ASIC miners.

 Step 5: Rake in rewards from mining successes.